zuhengxu/STAT545_participation/README.md

 Hi, welcome to Zuheng(David) Xu's [@zuhengxu](https://github.com/zuhengxu) repo about stat545 in class participation.

-Generally ,this is repository for exploring version control and mark-down.
+Generally, it is a repository for exploring version control/ markdown/ R.

 This repo will be renewed after each class and some useful resources might be added to it.